1951FDG/BBUncrustifyPlugin-Xcode/README.md

 ## How does it work?

+* Use the menu `Edit > Uncrustify Selection` to uncrustify the selected source code (multiple selection is not supported).

 * Use the menu `Edit > Uncrustify Selected Files` to uncrustify the selected items in the project navigator.

 * Use the menu `Edit > Uncrustify Active File` to uncrustify the source file actually opened in the editor.